Sairb1/UnifiedToolPro/README.md

 * **macOS:** Unzip → Right-click → Open (first launch)

 * **Linux:**
-Rename it "UnifiedToolPro" and then cd "directory" where tool located then run
+Download and rename it to "UnifiedToolPro" and then cd "directory" where tool located then run

   ```bash
   chmod +x UnifiedToolPro